-- Locate the boiler in an area that will prevent water damage to adjacent construction should a leak occur or during routine maintenance. - 5.
-DO NOT place this boiler in a location that would restrict the introduction of combustion air into the unit or subject it to a negative pressure unless the combustion air is piped from the outside, see the COMBUSTION AIR & VENTILATION section. - 6.
-NEVER place this boiler in a location that would subject it to temperatures at or near freezing.
+- Locate the boiler in an area that will prevent water damage to adjacent construction should a leak occur or during routine maintenance. - DO NOT place this boiler in a location that would restrict the introduction of combustion air into the unit or subject it to a negative pressure, see the "COMBUSTION AIR & VENTILATION" and "GENERAL VENTING GUIDLINES". - NEVER place this boiler in a location that would subject it to temperatures at or near freezing.